leomaranhao/RepData_PeerAssessment1/PA1_template.md

 **Median total number of steps taken per day: 1.0766189 &times; 10<sup>4</sup>**

-### Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+**These values differ very little from the estimates from the first part of the assignment.
+The impact of imputing missing data on the estimates of the total daily number of steps was to bring the mean and the median to the same value.**

-**Yes, they differ.
-As the imputing data considered de interval of the day and not the date itself, when calculation the mean and the median values by day, it caused a difference in the results.**